victor-cakess/ETL-project/README.txt

 ## Conclusion

-This project demonstrates the power of PySpark and Parquet in handling large datasets, transforming raw energy data into meaningful insights.
-It showcases how modern data processing pipelines can be used to derive actionable insights from complex datasets.
+This project demonstrates the usefullness of PySpark and Parquet in handling large datasets, transforming raw energy data into meaningful insights.
+It showcases how data processing pipelines can be used to derive actionable insights from complex datasets.

-Feel free to explore the dataset and modify the notebook to fit your analysis needs!